Brit-Am

 populations but were quite different in origin from the present inhabitants of North Germany

-but similar perhaps to Germans on the Dutch border.
+though perhaps similar to Germans on the Dutch border.

 Most of Western Europe appears to be the same, with minor variations e.g. H 65 in Spain.